vechiato/vechiato.github.io/content/post/Book Prometheus Up and Running, 2nd Ed.md

 ### **Key Takeaway 3: PromQL is Essential**

 - PromQL enables complex queries like calculating error rates or analyzing trends over time.
 Mastering PromQL is crucial to unlocking Prometheus' potential.
-- **Personal Reflection:** It’s like SQL for system metrics—a must-learn for DevOps engineers.
+- **Personal Reflection:** It’s like SQL for system metrics a must-learn for DevOps engineers.
 - **Quote:** “If you can graph it, you can alert on it.” – Page 36

 ### **Key Takeaway 4: Scalability Requires Strategy**